robertwhunter/nephromaths/_book/06-Acid-base.md

 \* WGMA with elevated OG = EtOH ketoacidosis, MeOH and the glycols.
 The OG is NOT elevated with salicylates.
 There is a time-dependant conversion from OG to AG following ingestion of toxic alcohol (metabolites are charged and bind to Na).

+NB Ethylene glycol = high lactate (false +ve) on ABG machine but not formal lab assay.

 <!-- Administer fomepizole early (before significant acidosis).
 Indications for RRT (prefer HD to HF): acidosis, renal failure, EG level \> 50 mg/L. -->